Sopur/Discord-user-bots/README.md

     -   Updated documentation
     -   Added custom errors
     -   Made the Discord-User-Bots version available in the exports object
+    -   Added native fetch support (Only works for Node version 18.x and above)

 # Special Thanks To